Redditor Questions If It's Right To Refuse To Pay Vet Bills For A Dog Who Got Unintentionally Injured

 I'm not giving my number to a stranger

-The comments section was in a ruckus as some supported the OP, some were against him and the rest couldn't decide who was wrong or right.
+The comments section was in a ruckus as some supported the OP, some were against her, and the rest couldn't decide who was wrong or right.
 Read some of the comments for yourself below.

 1. You should at least pay something